lenesk/sokolova.dk/studieprove-online-course.md

 * Having six days between the classes would give you time to accumulate material and work at your own pace.

-* A class/session of 4 academic hours per day will give you plenty of opportunities to practice the language, discuss, automate vocabulary, and get personal feedback.
+* An online class/session of 3 academic hours per day in a small group will give you plenty of opportunities to practice the language, discuss, automate vocabulary, and get personal feedback.

 ### Why 11 sessions?